Urigo/angular-meteor/README.md

     <div ng-template="foo" ng-controller="fooCtrl"></div>

-Alternatively, you can use either AngularJS ng-include (must use single quotations within the double quotations):
+Alternatively, you could also use either ng-include (must use single quotations within the double quotations):

     <div ng-include=" 'foo' "></div>